jboss-developer/jboss-portal-quickstarts/jsf2-hello-world-portlet/README.md

 <!-- Do not edit this derived file!
 Rather edit the master file gatein-portal-quickstarts-parent/src/main/readme/jsf2-hello-world-portlet/README.md.ftl -->

-Simplest Hello World Portlet
+JSF2 Hello World Portlet
 ============================
 Author: Thomas Heute, Peter Palaga
 Level: Beginner
 Technologies: Portlet
-Summary: The very essence of every possible Portlet.
+Summary: A simple JSF2 portlet.

 What is it?
 -----------

-This project demonstrates how to create the simplest possible portlet compliant with Portlet Specification 2.0.
+This project demonstrates how to create a simplest portlet using JavaServer Faces 2.

-You might want to read our [Portlet Primer](http://docs.jboss.com/gatein/portal/3.4.0.M01/reference-guide/en-US/html/chap-Reference_Guide-Portlet_development.html#sect-Reference_Guide-Portlet_Primer) to get some basic information about Portlets.

 <!-- The following content is included from gatein-portal-quickstarts-parent/src/main/readme/include/portlet-general.md.ftl -->